Big Data Solution Implementation

 Before diving into big data, conducting a comprehensive data assessment is crucial.
 This involves identifying the types of data your organization collects, evaluating the quality of this data, and determining how it can be used to meet your business objectives.

-A thorough data assessment helps understand the project’s scope and sets the foundation for the subsequent steps.
+A thorough data assessment helps understand the project’s scope and sets the foundation for the subsequent steps in how to build big data solutions.

 Step 2: Develop a Data Strategy